alexKleider/Club_Utilities/README.rst

 Data is archived (to preserve an historical record) to the **Archive** sister directory which in turn can be backed up to an external hard drive or an USB stick.
+Each backup takes the form of a directory named by a time stamp.
+As of Sun 21 Jun 2020 a copy is being kept on the Clubs google Drive:
+Drive/Membership/Archives/...

 ---------
 WORK FLOW